wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ~~~~~
 {: title="HTTP POST request to create a server-to-client event stream"}

-Once the server-to-client communication channel has been created the WHEP player can perform a long pull using the Url returned on the location header as expecified in the WHATWG server sent events protocol.
+Once the server-to-client communication channel has been created the WHEP player can perform a long pull using the Url returned on the location header as specified in the WHATWG server sent events protocol.

-When an event is generated, the WHEP Resource MUST check for each event stream if the type is on the list provided by the WHEP player when the event stream was created, and if so enque it for delivering when an active long pull request is available.
+When an event is generated, the WHEP Resource MUST check for each event stream if the type is on the list provided by the WHEP player when the event stream was created, and if so enqueue it for delivering when an active long pull request is available.

 The events types supported by this specification are the following: